 People forget that Miami’s history is very, very compressed.
 The fact that things happened here so quickly is great but it’s a very compressed time frame compared to the rest of the world and even the rest of America.

 So we’re now starting to go back as a community and look at our heritage and look at what people accomplished here…That’s what these stories are about.
 They are stories made my Miamians, about Miamians, for Miamians.
 And in doing that, we found this story.
 And these are really special people.

-The film highlights the stories of Willie Clarke, Helene Smith, and the late Johnny Pearsall.
-Singer-songwriter Clarence Reid also figures heavily in the Deep City music and thus, in this film as well.
+The Deep City film highlights the stories of Willie Clarke, Helene Smith, the late Johnny Pearsall, and singer-songwriter Clarence Reid.

 These are people who deserve recognition, and should be paid homage to.